lekshmicnair/Fortune500_Financial_Analysis/README.md

 Fusion charts

 INSTRUCTIONS TO RUN:
-Install pandas datareader (pip install pandas-datareader).
+1)Install pandas datareader (pip install pandas-datareader).

-Run csvManipulationMongoSetup.ipynb file to load the csv files to Mongo DB.
+2)Run csvManipulationMongoSetup.ipynb file to load the csv files to Mongo DB.

-Run app.py on the terminal.
+3)Run app.py on the terminal.(Please wait for "Stock data successfully loaded to Mongo." msg)